vkonst/aws-mqtt-gate/README.md

 1. Setup HTTP(s) API, register a "thing" with AWS IoT (create and download certificates for the "thing")
 2. Update config.js with your settings, upload certificate (if needed)
 3. Deploy to AWS Lambda ('npm run-script deploy' may be helpful)

-Authorization of requests:

-In addition to AWS built-in authorization options (may be difficult to use with external services) this script supports -
-- authorization by IP-address of the requesting host
-- HMAC code
-- URL-encoded user/passw
-(refer to "authRules" section in config.js)